 1909, composer Ernest Reyer was buried here.
 He helped Le Lavandou become famous.

 1913, Bormes-les-Mimosas and Le Lavandou were split into two separate towns.

 1973, Twin Town with Kronberg im Taunus (Germany)

 Official “floral village” (4 flowers) and distinction for the quality of its bathing waters (Pavillon Bleu).

-Learn the history of Le Lavandou and Le Lavandou’s mayors
+Learn on history Le Lavandou and Le Lavandou’s mayors